bigdatavik/payer-app-lakebase/README.md

 ### 1. Sync Claims Table to Lakebase

 - Use Lakeflow or the Databricks UI to **sync the `claims_enriched` table** from the gold schema into your Lakebase instance.
+- For steps to provision the lakebase PostgreSQL database in Databricks see my [Medium blog](https://medium.com/@vikram.malhotra/how-to-build-a-databricks-analytics-app-on-lakebase-from-setup-to-insights-89275e37e6eb)
 - Register the synced Lakebase database/catalog in Unity Catalog for access and governance.

 ![](images/sync1.png)